SouvikAnalysis/Kharcha-ai/product-bible/01_Product_Vision.md

 Kharcha was born from a real-life problem.

-As a salaried professional, I noticed that every month I had the same question:
+As a salaried professional, I found myself asking the same question every month:

-**"Where did my salary go?"**
+> **"Where did my salary go?"**

 I didn't want to maintain a notebook.

-I didn't want to spend several minutes filling forms inside an app.
+I didn't want to spend several minutes filling long forms inside an app.

-I simply wanted a fast and effortless way to record my expenses whenever I spent money.
+I simply wanted a fast and effortless way to record expenses the moment I spent money.

+When I couldn't find an application that balanced simplicity with meaningful financial insights, I decided to build one.

-Kharcha is being built for people exactly like me.
+Kharcha is being built for people who want clarity about their money without wasting their time.

 ---

 # Target Users

-### Primary Users
+## Primary Users

-* Salaried professionals (Age 22–40)
+- Salaried professionals (22–40 years)
-* College students
+- College students
-* PG and hostel residents
+- PG and hostel residents
-* Young couples
+- Young working professionals
-* Freelancers
+- Freelancers
-* Anyone who wants better control over their monthly spending
+- Anyone who wants better control over monthly spending

-### Secondary Users
+## Secondary Users

-* Families
+- Families
-* Small business owners
+- Small business owners
-* Self-employed professionals
+- Self-employed professionals

 ---

 # User Pain Points

-Users often experience problems such as:
+Users commonly experience the following problems:

-* "I don't know where my salary went."
+- "I don't know where my salary went."
-* Forgetting daily expenses.
-* No habit of writing expenses.
-* Expense tracking feels boring.
+- Small daily expenses are easily forgotten.
+- Tracking expenses feels boring and repetitive.
-* Existing apps require too many steps.
+- Existing finance apps require too many steps.
-* Difficult to understand spending patterns.
-* No timely reminders before overspending.
-* Unable to compare monthly spending easily.
+- Spending patterns are difficult to understand.
+- Budget overruns happen without warning.
+- Monthly spending is difficult to compare.
+- Users lose the habit of tracking within a few days.

 ---

 # Our Solution

-Kharcha makes expense tracking simple enough that users can record an expense in just a few seconds.
+Kharcha simplifies personal finance by making expense tracking quick, intuitive, and useful.

-The app focuses on speed, simplicity, and useful insights instead of unnecessary complexity.
+The application focuses on speed, simplicity, and actionable insights rather than unnecessary complexity.

-Users will always know:
+With Kharcha, users will always know:

-* How much they spent
+- How much they have spent
-* Where they spent
+- Where they spent their money
-* How much budget remains
-* Which categories consume the most money
+- Which categories consume the most money
+- How much budget remains
+- Whether they are spending more or less than previous months

+Every interaction is designed to reduce effort while increasing financial awareness.

 ---

+# Product Principles

+Every decision made while building Kharcha must follow these principles.

+1. Every Rupee Matters.
+2. Busy people come first.
+3. Less typing, more tapping.
+4. Expense entry should take less than five seconds.
+5. Show insights, not spreadsheets.
+6. Every feature must save the user's time.
+7. Every screen should help users understand or control their money.
+8. Simplicity is a feature.
+9. Mobile-first, India-first.
+10. Privacy and security are never compromised.

+---

 # Core Values

-1. Simplicity over complexity.
+- Simplicity over complexity
-2. Every feature must save the user's time.
-3. Privacy and security come first.
+- Transparency builds trust
+- Financial awareness leads to better decisions
-4. Beautiful design improves user experience.
+- Great design improves daily habits
-5. Data should help users make better financial decisions.
-6. Every rupee deserves to be accounted for.
+- Technology should reduce effort, not increase it
+- Every user deserves complete control over their money

 ---

 # Unique Selling Proposition (USP)

-Kharcha is designed specifically for Indian users who want a quick and effortless way to understand where their money goes.

-Unlike traditional expense trackers that feel like accounting software, Kharcha focuses on:
+Kharcha is **not an accounting application.**

+Kharcha is a **financial awareness application.**

+Instead of helping users simply record transactions, Kharcha helps them understand their spending with the least possible effort.

+Our key differentiators are:

-* Fast expense entry
+- Lightning-fast expense entry
-* Clean and modern interface
+- Clean and intuitive user interface
-* Budget awareness
+- Budget awareness
-* Habit building
+- Habit building
+- AI-powered Money Story (future roadmap)
-* Actionable financial insights
+- Personalized financial insights

 ---

-# MVP (Version 1)

-The first version of Kharcha will include:

-* Secure user login
+# Minimum Viable Product (MVP)

+Version 1 of Kharcha focuses only on solving one problem exceptionally well:

+> Helping users understand where their money goes.

+The MVP includes:

+- Secure authentication
-* One-tap expense entry
+- One-tap expense entry
-* Built-in expense categories
-* Monthly budget creation
+- Default and custom categories
+- Monthly budgeting
-* Dashboard with spending summary
+- Dashboard with spending overview
-* Category-wise expense analysis
+- Category-wise reports
-* Daily, weekly, monthly, and yearly reports
+- Daily and monthly reports
-* Smart reminders
+- Smart reminders
-* Cloud backup
+- Secure cloud synchronization
-* Dark mode
+- Dark mode

 ---

 # Future Vision

-Kharcha will gradually evolve into a complete personal finance platform for India.
+Kharcha will gradually evolve into a complete personal finance platform designed specifically for India.

-Future features may include:
+## Financial Awareness

+- AI-generated Money Story
-* AI-powered spending insights
+- Personalized spending insights
-* Shared family wallets
+- Financial health score
+- Saving recommendations

+## Collaboration

+- Family wallets
+- Shared expense groups
-* PG and roommate expense splitting
+- PG and roommate bill splitting

+## Automation

-* Receipt scanning
+- Receipt scanning
-* Voice-based expense entry
+- Voice expense entry
-* Subscription tracking
+- Subscription tracking
+- Smart recurring expenses

+## Financial Growth

-* Savings goals
+- Savings goals
-* Investment tracking
+- Investment tracking
-* Financial health score
+- Goal-based budgeting

+## Business

-* Premium membership
+- Premium membership
-* Admin analytics dashboard
+- Admin analytics dashboard
-* Business analytics platform
+- Business intelligence platform

+---

+# What Kharcha Is Not

+Kharcha is not:

+- Accounting software
+- Tax filing software
+- Banking software
+- Investment advisory software

+Kharcha is a personal finance companion built to help users understand and control their everyday spending.

 ---